Pkrysinski/MongoDB-Social-Network-API/README.md

     -POST to create a new thought.
     -PUT to update a thought by its _id.
-    -DELETE to delete a thought by it's _id
+    -DELETE to delete a thought by it's _id.
-        +TODO: Delete works, but doesn't remove the thought._id from the user's array.

 - - - - -
 WHEN I test API POST and DELETE routes in Insomnia,